Ever wanted to build a quick visualization based on data you have in Google Sheets? Well, you’re not alone.

 Yes, there are some charts and graphs built in, but they are pretty limited.

-Starting with Tableau 10, you can now connect directly to any Google sheet with a few clicks and start visualizing you data within a few minutes.
+Here’s the thing: You can now connect directly to any Google sheet with a few clicks and start visualizing your data in minutes.

 - How to upload your data into Google Sheets